Main content

 Pastor says how often you need your hair trimmed depends on your hair goals, type, and texture.
 For example, thicker, curly, and long hair generally needs to be cut “about twice a year for health and to maintain shape,” according to Pastor.
 Well, that sounds easy enough!

 That rule, however, certainly doesn’t apply to everyone.
 It’s all about your cut and style, too.
-Pastor explains that someone with finer hair wearing a shorter, shaggy style (or anything more tailored or complicated) should get a cut about every six weeks.
+Pastor explains that someone with finer hair wearing a shorter, shaggy style (or anything more tailored or layered, like a wolf cut) should get a cut about every six weeks.
+This consistent upkeep keeps each layer crisp, prevents the dreaded grow-out phase from turning scruffy, and ensures your shape evolves gracefully as your hair grows.

 “The thicker hair you have and the longer it is, the less you need to cut,” Pastor explains.